 Traditional interior design styles typically stem from European homes and feature qualities such as dark wood, rich color, ornate details, and symmetrical design.
 Traditional homes are timeless and attractive to many decorators, who will often use vintage decor and classical artwork.
 One of the most distinguishing features of traditional design is symmetry—things typically come in pairs, whether it’s sofas, lamps, or anything else.
 Most rooms decorated in traditional style are warm and inviting, and traditional decor includes many classic accessories and ornate furnishings.

 2. Mid-Century Modern

-Though based on the interior design style of the 50s and 60s, mid-century design has had a major comeback in the past decade.
+Though based on the interior design style of the ’50s and ’60s, mid-century design has had a major comeback in the past decade.
 Mid-century furnishings have a retro look rooted in functionality and simple forms, like this 3-panel barn door.
 George Nelson, Charles and Ray Eames, and Florence Knoll are some of the famous designers of the period.
-Their chairs, bookshelves, couches, and more are now considered works of art in their own right.
+Their chairs, bookshelves, couches, and more are now considered works of art.

 Photo Credit: Ron Frazier (https://www.flickr.com/photos/tomronworldwide/24007636150)

 Industrial design is generally qualified as a more “masculine” style inspired by rustic settings like a warehouse or urban loft.
 Some of the iconic industrial looks include exposed brick walls, concrete floors, task lamps, and exposed beams.
 Most industrial interior design styles have a neutral color palette and feature reclaimed wood elements.
 Leather, copper, and metal are other common materials used in industrial interior design

 Photo Credit: designmilk (https://www.flickr.com/photos/designmilk/27200771992)